 The triangle at Granville Street and State Route 37, The stone is from an old grist mill.
 There were several mills in and around Alexandria.

 Tractor pull at Alexandria Fun Days, traditionally held the second week of July.

 Sign attached to the old Train Depot

-The Museum is typically open on Sundays from 2 - 4, May - September.
+The Museum is typically open on Sundays from 2 - 4, April - mid December.
 Special groups and hours by appointment are possible.

 Ragamuffins is the popular local coffee shop and much more!
 They offer breakfast, lunch, and pastries.
 The first Saturday of the month is Cinnamon Roll Saturday.
 Call ahead to reserve or go very, very early.
 Open M - Sat.

 Many residents of the Village take advantage of the nice walking path around Alex Ridge.